Adult Day School

 What do I do if the registration form won't accept my OEN?

 Double check that you are using your OEN rather than your student number.
-OEN’s are 9 digits long (no hyphens or spaces).
+OEN’s are 9 digits long (with hyphens).
 If yours is 8 digits, add a 0 to the beginning.
 If this still doesn’t work, Please email: AdultStudentServices@tvdsb.ca with your full legal name, date of birth, and request confirmation of your OEN and date of birth on our student information system.

-For Canadian citizens, landed immigrants, permanent residents and refugee claimants there is no cost for most courses.
-For international citizens living in Ontario on Student Visas, there is a fee for each course (please email AdultStudentServices@tvdsb.ca for information on international student fees).
+For Canadian citizens, permanent residents, CUAET program, and refugee claimants there is no cost for most courses.
+For international citizens living in Ontario on Work/Study Visas, there is a fee for each course (please email AdultStudentServices@tvdsb.ca for information on international student fees).

 There are no other deposits or fees required.